zach1020/porfiry/README.md

 ## Warning
 - Must have OpenAI key as environment variable.
 How?
 Check out: (https://www.immersivelimit.com/tutorials/adding-your-openai-api-key-to-system-environment-variables)
 - Must install dependencies with pip
-- If you give ChatGPT a long Russian novel with many words, like C&P, as the text file, it may be more "expensive" than average ChatGPT interaction (I spent ~$2.50 making this and messing around with it).
+- If you give ChatGPT a long Russian novel with many words, like C&P, as the text file, it may be more "expensive" than the average ChatGPT interaction (I spent ~$2.50 making this and messing around with it).